- Future Students

 Medical Office Technology Program Fast Facts:

-- Stautzenberger College offers a Medical Office Technology program for Toledo-area students interested in entering the medical profession as a medical office administrative assistant, secretary and/or transcriptionist.
+- Stautzenberger College offers a Medical Office Technology program for Toledo-area students interested in entering the medical profession as a medical office administrative assistant or secretary.

 - Our medical administrative technology students can enroll in either day or evening classes.